fenquen/leveldb/doc/index.md

 The leveldb library provides a persistent key value store.
 Keys and values are arbitrary byte arrays.
-The keys are ordered within the key value store according to a user-specified comparator function.
+The keys are ordered within the key value store according to a user-specified internalKeyComparator function.

 ## Opening A Database